Frequently Asked Questions

 Can I receive financial aid for the summer session?

-To determine your eligibility for summer aid, you must complete a 2017-2018 FAFSA and the SCSU Office of Financial Aid and Scholarships' summer financial aid application.
+To determine your eligibility for summer aid, you must complete a 2018-2019 FAFSA and the SCSU 2019 Summer Financial Aid Application.
 Undergraduates must enroll for 6 or more credits and graduates must enroll for 4.5 or more credits during the summer session.
-The summer application becomes available on the first Monday in March (March 5, 2018) and must be submitted no later than the first Monday in May (May 7, 2018).
+The summer application becomes available on the first Monday in March 2019 and must be submitted no later than the first Monday in May 2019.
+The deadline for submitting the 2019 Summer Financial Aid Application will be posted on the form.
 Late applicants will not be accepted.
 See "How to Apply for Financial Aid?" for additional requirements.

 Is it necessary for me to pay my bill if I am waiting for financial aid?

 Yes.
 You must pay your bill on time.
 If your financial aid is not credited to your university account by the payment due date, you are required to pay the bill.
 The fall semester bill is due on July 15th and the spring semester bill is due on December 15th.

 Generally, refunds become available mid-October for the Fall semester and at the end of February for the Spring semester.
 Please check with Student Accounts for further information on refunds.

 I need to have a form completed by the Office of Financial Aid & Scholarships.
 How long will it take to process?

 Please allow three to five business days for processing and up to two weeks during peak periods (May - August).

 I am under the age of 24 but I do not live with my parents, My parents do not claim me on their taxes and they do not provide any financial support.
 Do I still have to include their information on the FAFSA?